drogovic/docusaurus-useitcloud/my-website/docs/Provider_Configuration/08_outscale.md

 ### Creation
 Account is created for a specific Region of the OUTSCALE Cloud.
 If you want to create and manage resources in other Regions, you must create additional accounts for these Regions.
 For more information about Regions, see [About Regions, Endpoints, and Availability Zones](https://docs.outscale.com/en/userguide/About-Regions-Endpoints-and-Availability-Zones.html)

 You can also request that your existing account be copied to another Region.
-To do so, contact your Technical Account Manager, or our [Support team](support@outscale.com).
+To do so, contact your Technical Account Manager, or our Support team support@outscale.com.

 ### Authentication
 Your account has several authentication methods depending on the tools used.